How to Get a Scaffolds Trading License in Dubai

 Setup Costs and Steps

-Setting up a Scaffolds Trading Licence at Dubai South Business Hub involves a clear sequence of steps.
+Setting up a Scaffolds Trading License at Dubai South Business Hub involves a clear sequence of steps.
 Costs vary depending on the package selected, visa requirements, and whether warehouse or office space is included.

 Typical Setup Steps